-The problem is, stocks are typically roaring ahead in the late stages of a bull market.
+The problem is, that stocks are typically roaring ahead in the late stages of a bull market.

 In the stock market, there are times when stocks are going up in price (bull market) and times when stocks are falling in price (bear market).

-People who do so are often doubling down on an asset which is due for a correction.
+People who do so are often doubling down on an asset that is due for a correction.

 What you will find when you become a seasoned investor is that the right move often feels wrong.